f5devcentral/f5-big-iq-lab/docs/class6/module1/lab5.rst

   :scale: 40%
   :align: center

-3. You only have to pass one challenge, in thi lab, we are going to use the **HTTP challenge**.
+3. You only have to pass one challenge, in this lab, we are going to use the **HTTP challenge**.

 While previous step is in progress, in your browser open ``http://lab.webapp.34.219.3.233.nip.io/hello``.